jacobmarks/image-quality-issues/README.md

 -   Contrast: find images with high or low contrast
 -   Entropy: find images with low entropy
 -   Exposure: find overexposed and underexposed images
+-   Noise: find images with high salt and pepper noise
 -   Saturation: find images with low and high saturation